orangejuice/blog/data/activity/book-中国文明起源新探-2019/record.en.md

 ---
-title: New Exploration on the Origins of Chinese Civilization
+title: New Explorations in the Origins of Chinese Civilization
-slug: new-exploration-on-the-origins-of-chinese-civilization
 category: book
 status: todo
 rating: 0